-elise youssoufian
+elise youssoufian portfolio

 Since childhood, Elise Youssoufian (she/they) has been creating through word, song, and thread.
 Today, together with her poetry and music practice, she makes and teaches Armenian needlelace traditions in their home and wherever they roam.